donyell-wang/react-reversed-ellipsis/README.md

 `...the last few words`

+see the example at https://donyell-wang.github.io/react-reversed-ellipsis/

 **Shortage**

 This lib works well with `monospace` font or `monospace` language like Chinese, and it may look not that good in other circumstances.
-This is becasue `transform: scaleX(-1)` is used to do the trick.
+That is becasue `transform: scaleX(-1)` is used to do the trick.

 ## Install